 14.5mm Letter Plate Spring with Cranked Arm (1.2mm wire), Pack of 2

-We are currently posting less frequently than usual.
-Our next posting will be on Friday 6th August and will include all orders placed up to 10pm on Thursday 5th August.
-This only applies to orders placed on this website.
+UK P&P £2.25 irrespective of the number of items in your order.
 Many of our products are also available on Amazon (Google ‘Northern DIY Amazon’).
 Orders placed on Amazon are dispatched by Amazon from stock we place in the Amazon warehouse.
 More details in the 'Shipping' link at the bottom of the page.